ha-lins/GEML-MDG/allennlp/README.md

 Run AllenNLP

 optional arguments:
   -h, --help    show this help message and exit --version     show program's version number and exit

 Commands:

+    configure   Run the configuration wizard.
+    train       Train a model.
+    evaluate    Evaluate the specified model + dataset. predict     Use a trained model to make predictions. make-vocab  Create a vocabulary.
-    elmo         Create word vectors using a pretrained ELMo model. evaluate     Evaluate the specified model + dataset. find-lr      Find a learning rate range.
+    elmo        Create word vectors using a pretrained ELMo model. fine-tune   Continue training a model on a new dataset. dry-run     Create a vocabulary, compute dataset statistics and other training utilities.
-    predict      Use a trained model to make predictions. print-results
-                 Print results from allennlp serialization directories to the console.
     test-install
                 Run the unit tests.
-    train        Train a model.
+    find-lr     Find a learning rate range.
 ```

 ## Docker images